Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 - Porter is responsible for taking 11.5% of his team's field goal attempts this season with 13.2 per game.

-- Porter is averaging 7.3 three-point field goal attempts per game this season, which is 17.7% of his team's shots from beyond the arc.
+- He's made three threes per game, or 19.4% of his team's makes from beyond the arc this season.

-- Porter's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat give up 109.8 points per game, second-ranked in the NBA.
+- The Heat concede 109.8 points per contest, second-ranked in the league.

-- In terms of assists, the Heat have given up 25.6 per game, 14th in the league.
+- In terms of assists, the Heat have conceded 25.6 per contest, 14th in the NBA.

-- Looking at 3-pointers, the Heat have allowed 13.1 makes per contest, 28th in the NBA.
+- Conceding 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the NBA.

 Michael Porter Jr. vs. the Heat